Two competition models, two budgets

 The District Model

 The District Model is built like a tiered sports playoff.
 Your season registration includes two smaller, local District events.
 You earn district ranking points at those events, and the top teams advance to the District Championship, which then qualifies teams for the FIRST Championship.
-Districts include systems like FIRST in Michigan (FiM), FIRST Mid-Atlantic (FMA), New England (FNE), FIRST in Texas (FiT), Israel, and others.
+Districts include systems like FIRST in Michigan (FiM), FIRST Mid-Atlantic (FMA), New England (NE FIRST), FIRST in Texas (FiT), Israel, and others.

 Why districts were created: cost